-At certain times of the year, the news can be dominated by images of massive flooding in coastal Alabama and the Florida Panhandle as Hurricane Sally made landfall in Gulf Shores with high winds and torrential rains.
+At certain times of the year, the news can be dominated by images of massive flooding in coastal areas.
+In September 2020, Alabama and the Florida Panhandle were in the news as Hurricane Sally made landfall in Gulf Shores with high winds and torrential rains.

 Heavy rains and flooding often accompany hurricanes and other storm events.
 According to NOAA, flooding is the major threat for inland populations.
 Flash flooding can occur in the blink of an eye due to intense rainfall, often accumulating from some distance away.
 Flooding along rivers and streams can last for many days after a storm has passed.